Getting a perfect score on the SSL Labs Server Test

 I decided to take it as a challenge to get a full perfect score on the de facto standard of SSL implementation quality, the Qualys SSL Labs Server Test.

 Needless to say, getting a perfect score is not without cost.
 For example, many browsers will be incapable of accessing the site.
-For this reason, I decided use a “disposable” domain name: ssl100.quantum2.xyz, which also runs on a separate IPv6 address to prevent any contamination on this website (there is no IPv4 since I didn’t have a disposable address), so you will need IPv6 access.
+For this reason, I decided to use a separate domain name: ssl100.quantum5.ca, which also runs on a separate IPv6 address to prevent any contamination on this website (there is no IPv4 since addresses are expensive), so you will need IPv6 access.

 This is the configuration I used.
 Think thrice before copying, since it’s rather extreme, and will break your site for some users.